00fox/Ds2vJoy/README.md

 Destinations can be effected with time stamps for tricky actions, macros or combos
 - Enter start (if not as soon as) or/and end (of not when release)
 - If you enter an odd number, 0-9 milliseconds will be added, different each time
-- Middle check box, is to begin the action on release
+- Middle check box, OnRelease, is to begin the action on release
   - double, only the up press, even if some other timestamps are finished
-- Upper one is to decide to not do release action while transitivity mode active (see below) and mode changed
+- Upper one, NoRelease, is to decide to not do release action while transitivity mode active (see below) and mode changed
   - double, one turn of this release action will still be performed then stopped

 Under each source and destination, you'll find disabling